Rhein-Main Air Base: 1970–1990

 On 1 July 1975, the USAF and Military Airlift Command entered into an agreement with the Federal Republic of Germany that only transport aircraft would be stationed at Rhein-Main Air Base.

 On 10 December 1978, a group of military dependents evacuated from Iran on C-141s landed at Rhein-Main after leaving Tehran late the day before.
 They had spent the first night in Athens, their second leg of the trip was to Rhein-Main, then on to McGuire Air Force Base.
 Each plane held approximately 150 women and children.

 Later, on 20 January 1981, the American hostages held during the Iran hostage crisis were flown to Rhein-Main in a C-9A Nightingale aeromedical aircraft.

 On 23 October 1983, the bombing of the Marine barracks in Beirut, Lebanon occurred.
 Rhein Main AB was instrumental in the processing of the casualties from that bombing in the days and weeks to follow.
 241 military personnel perished in the blast.

-During the Soviet-Afghan War of the 1980s, Rhein-Main AB was the primary airbase supporting a program run by the Deputy Assistant Secretary of Defense for Global Affairs, under the authority of George M. Dykes, IV, DoD Director of Humanitarian Assistance, supporting Afghan guerrillas (at that time known as Mujaheddin) in their fight against the Soviet Union.
+During the Soviet-Afghan War of the 1980s, Rhein-Main AB was the primary airbase supporting a program run by the Deputy Assistant Secretary of Defense for Global Affairs, under the authority of George M. Dykes, IV, DoD Director of Humanitarian Assistance, supporting Afghan guerrillas (at that time known as Mujaheddin and later as the Taliban) in their fight against the Soviet Union.
 Over 100 Afghan Relief Flights were flown using C-141 Starlifter and C-5 Galaxy aircraft.
 Another 10 Pack Animal Transport flights, flown by Flying Tigers Airlines in B747F aircraft, transported Texas mules to Afghanistan in a covert operation providing logistics to the Afghan guerrillas.

 These missions were routed through the airbase.
 They included approximately 50 aeromedical evacuation flights bringing combat wounded Afghan guerrillas, as well as women and children, from PAF Base Nur Khan, Chaklala, Pakistan to the US and Europe for surgery.
 These flights were supported by the 55th AAS with medical aircrews from the 2d Aeromedical Evacuation Squadron.

 On 8 August 1985, the Red Army Faction snuck a car laden with explosives onto the base and parked it behind the headquarters building.
 At approximately 7:15 AM the car exploded killing Airman First Class Frank Scarton of Michigan and Becky Jo Bristol of San Antonio, Texas, and wounding 20 others.